Koudesuk/Modpack_Translator/README.md

 - AMD acceleration uses AMD's prebuilt `llama.cpp` binaries on supported Windows/Linux systems.

 **Q: Some strings fall back to English.**
-- This happens when the model output fails validation: a missing placeholder (e.g., `{0}` dropped from the translation), a higher format-argument count than the source (an extra `%s` makes the game throw when it reads that string), missing structural markup, collapsed line breaks, or no Chinese at all in the output.
+- This happens when the model output fails validation:
+  - a missing placeholder (e.g. `{0}` dropped from the translation);
+  - a higher format-argument count than the source — an extra `%s` makes the game throw when it reads that string, so this is rejected even for translations the mod shipped itself;
+  - missing structural markup, or collapsed line breaks;
+  - a dropped clause: output drastically shorter than a multi-clause source is rejected instead of passing every structural check.
+Measured against 144,580 shipped en→zh pairs, the false-positive rate is 0.022%;
+  - no Chinese at all in the output.
+- Line breaks the model adds on its own are removed rather than rejected when the source is a single line; cached entries are repaired in place on reuse.
 - Increase the retry count in the GUI or with `--retry N` on the CLI.
 - Every rejection reason is written to `outputs/run.log`; failed items are additionally collected in `Failed Items/`.
-- The GUI lists failed items after translation so you can fill them in by hand, writing the results straight back into the modpack.
+- The GUI lists failed items after translation so you can fill them in by hand, or export them for an online model and import the result back.

 **Q: Where is the translated output?**
 - **Mod JARs**: Translations are injected directly into the mod `.jar` files.
 Original JARs are backed up to `mods_bak/`.